 Plant with SGLT-2 inhibitory effects

 The discovery of novel SGLT-2 inhibitors dates back to 1835 when phlorizin was isolated for the first time from the barks of an apple tree by French chemists[58].
 It is mainly found in the young shoots, roots, leaves and barks of the apple tree, while in fruit, it is most abundant in the seeds.
-Nevertheless, seeds of ripe fruit contain a toxic cyanogenic glycoside[59], so seeds of unripe fruit seeds is to be used.
+Nevertheless, seeds of ripe fruit contain a toxic cyanogenic glycoside[59], so seeds of unripe fruit seeds are to be used.
 Apple, as an intact fruit, does not have glucose-lowering properties.
 Moreover, the bioavailability of natural phlorizin is less as it is hydrolyzed by lactase-phlorizin hydrolase in the brush border of the small intestine.
 Apart from the apple tree, quercetin, strawberry, rose hip and pear have phenolic components with SGLT-2 inhibitory effects.
-When consumed as food item these may not bring about a reasonable effect due to the presence of carbohydrates within these fruits.
+When consumed as food item, these may not bring about a reasonable effect due to the presence of carbohydrates within these fruits.

 NATURAL PRODUCTS WITH WEAK EVIDENCE AS ANTI-HYPERGLYCEMIC REMEDY